-Figure 12: Connection of Power Supply
+Figure 12: Power supply connection

 - Note for PoE: See Chapter 2.8.6 for information on how PoE versions of the router impact the power supply usage.
 The power supply for a PoE router has to meet other specific requirements. - All metal parts are connected together with the negative pole of power supply (common pole).